adtma/adtma.github.io/_posts/2024-12-04-disable-autosuspend-debian.md

   - linux
   - debian
 ---
 I recently ran into a super annoying issue with my Debian machine.
-You see, I use this machine to run climate models that can take hours or even days to complete.
+I use this machine to run climate models that can take hours or even days to complete.
 But my system had other plans - it kept trying to go to sleep every a couple of minutes if it's idle!

 I tried all the usual stuff from the main documentation - clicking through the GNOME settings, trying to find that elusive power management option, but nothing seemed to work.
 The machine just kept threatening to suspend itself with those persistent notifications.